-Remark 11: Theorem 2 estimates the distribution tail of the estimation error $\tilde{\theta}k$.
+Remark 11.
+Theorem 2 estimates the distribution tail of the estimation error $\tilde{\theta}k$.
 For the convergence analysis of identification algorithms, the existing works are usually interested in the asymptotic properties of the estimation error distribution.
-For example, the asymptotic normality of $\rho_k^{-1/2}\tilde{\theta}k$ is given for general SA algorithms under different conditions ([36], Sec.
-3.3 and [38]).
-For the finite-valued system with i.i.d. inputs and designable quantizers, You [19] also analyzed the asymptotic normality of the algorithm.
-Compared with the asymptotic normality, Theorem 2 weakens the description of the estimate distribution in the neighborhood of θ , but gives a better description on the algorithm.
+For example, the asymptotic normality of $\rho_k^{-1/2}\tilde{\theta}k$ is given for general stochastic approximation algorithms under different conditions ([36], Section 3.3 and [38]).
+For the finite-valued system with i.i.d. inputs and designable quantizers, [19] also analyzes the asymptotic normality of the algorithm.
+Compared with the asymptotic normality, Theorem 2 weakens the description of the estimate distribution in the neighborhood of θ , but gives a better description on the exponential tail of the estimation error.
+This helps to obtain the almost sure and mean square convergence of the algorithm.

-Theorem 3: Under the condition of Theorem 2, Algorithm (5) converges to θ in both almost sure and mean square sense.
+Theorem 3.
+Under the condition of Theorem 2, Algorithm (5) converges to θ in both almost sure and mean square sense.

-Proof: The almost sure convergence can be immediately obtained by Theorem 2.
+Proof.
+The almost sure convergence can be immediately obtained by Theorem 2.